JdeRobot/DetectionMetrics/docs/_pages/funcionality/frameworks.md

 Then, just build again, and just look out for a warning stating ```OpenCV 3.4 not Found, Caffe Support will be disabled```.
 If that warning persists than OpenCV 3.4 or higher hasn't been installed correctly, any you may want to look into that, else you are Good to Go.

-To Use Caffe you would require some pre-trained Models on Caffe, some are available at our own [Model Zoo](Model-Zoo).
-But wait, you will also need to add custom parameters for Caffe, and our model zoo contains those parameters for each of the Inferencer, just directly use that.
+To Use Caffe you would require some pre-trained models on Caffe, some are available at our own [model zoo](../model_zoo).
+But wait, you will also need to add custom parameters for Caffe, and our model zoo contains those parameters for each of the inferencer, just directly use that.

-All DONE !!!